Palácio do Planalto: Fourth floor

 The fourth floor contains a large lounge area and the offices of senior government officials, including the Chief of Staff and the Chief of the Institutional Security Cabinet.
 The lounge area was created during the 2010 restoration and is decorated with modernist Brazilian furniture from the 1960s.
 Highlights in the lounge include: a tapestry by Alberto Nicola; a draft of Tiradentes' bust, by Bruno Giorgi; and Cena Indígena, by Giovanni Oppido.
 Two large panels by Athos Bulcão are also seen on the side walls that lead to the lounge.

 Public access and security

 The Palace is open to public visitation on Sundays, from 9:30 am to 2 pm.
 Guided tours last 20 minutes.
 During the week, access to the building is restricted to authorised personnel.
-It is difficult to see the president, as they are often escorted into the Palace through the north entrance or arrives by helicopter.
+It is difficult to see the president, as they are often escorted into the Palace through the north entrance or arrive by helicopter.
 The ramp in front of the Palace is only used during special ceremonies, such as presidential inaugurations and state visits by foreign heads of state and government.

-The building is protected by the Presidential Guard Battalion and by the 1st Guards Cavalry Regiment ('Independence Dragoons'), of the Brazilian Army.
+The building is protected by the Presidential Guard Battalion and by the 1st Guard Cavalry Regiment ('Independence Dragoons'), of the Brazilian Army.
 The ceremonial guard sentry duties are rotated among those two units every six months, and a change of the guard ceremony takes place to mark the rotation.